 The UMRA Grants Committee has begun an ambitious plan with the goal of building a reserve fund for our Professional Development Grants for Retirees program.
 The grants program has been funded by the offices of the University President, Vice Presidents, and Deans.
 While we have the assurance of several more years of funding from Central Administration, we must prepare for the possibility of a future funding shortfall.

 In the fall of 2011, the UMRA Board approved a campaign to raise funds, beginning with an appeal to UMRA members, former recipients of grants, and then to all University faculty and P&A retirees.
 All of the Board and the Committee members have contributed to the fund.
-With contributions to date, including the Board's initial $10,000 investment, we have raised about $25,000 a sum now resting securely in our U of M Foundation account.
+With contributions to date, including the Board's initial $10,000 investment, we have raised over $25,000, a sum now resting securely in our U of M Foundation account.